 Yet there’s not much point in spending the money necessary in preparing your compressed air to that level of dryness and cleanliness if your application does not require it.

 Draining the receiver and modifications to how the receiver(s) are installed can help remove water at the source.
 Sensible plumbing of your compressed air supply lines can resolve a lot of the problems with compressor generated water.
-Here is more information on compressed air treatment through good plumbing.

 Now, if you have installed your air mains sensibly, and you have ensured that your compressor receiver(s) are being drained regularly, and you still have a water problem at your end application, it is time to take compressed air treatment up a notch by adding some more equipment designed with the express purpose of ridding your compressed air of water in vapour or free water form.